 When things were blowing and going in the early ’80s, David Cook lived in Dallas, Texas.
 He wrote computer programs to manage inventory for large oil and gas companies.
 When the market collapsed in 1985, his wife Sandy suggested they jump in on the surging VHS rental market.

-They went from unpaid invoices to the heights of international business success, and then it came crashing down all around them.
+They went from unpaid invoices to the heights of international business success.
+Then it came crashing down all around them.

 The parade of blunders continued throughout the decade until 2008 when the company tried to purchase Circuit City for $1 billion.
 The deal didn’t close thanks to Circuit City’s bankruptcy the following year.
 Not to be outdone, Blockbuster was forced into bankruptcy in 2010.